Weebly Review: Is It the Right Website Builder for You?

 Marketing is a huge part of growing and succeeding online.
 There are plenty of marketing apps in Weebly’s App Center – for example, you can add an Instagram feed, create popups, or run Google Ads campaigns using apps found in the Marketing category of the Weebly App Center.

-One of the biggest marketing methods is email marketing, which is where Weebly Promote comes in.
+Weebly actually has stagnated a bit when it comes to marketing, remaining at only a 2 out of 5 in our rankings.
+Don’t get too discouraged, as one of the biggest marketing methods is email marketing, which is where Weebly Promote comes in.
 This is Weebly’s own newsletter tool, which aims to make email marketing as easy and effective as possible for Weebly users.

 Weebly Promote syncs automatically with your Weebly website, comes with ready-made layouts for you to customize using drag-and-drop, makes it easy to import contacts, and gives you reports showing how many people have opened or clicked on your emails.

 If email marketing is one of your main marketing tactics, then Weebly Promote is definitely worth checking out.
-You can try Weebly Promote for free, and then there are three paid plans:

 Help and Support

 What happens if you get stuck while building your site?
 The good news is, Weebly has a ton of guides in its Support Center to walk you through any common questions, and you can email Weebly support 24/7.